aflin/rampart_docs/source/rampart-main.rst

 Using the require Function to Import Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Scripts may reference function stored in external files.
+Scripts may reference functions stored in external files.
 These files are
 known as modules.
 A module is a compiled C program or a JavaScript file
 which exports an :green:`Object` or :green:`Function` when the
 ``require("module-name")`` syntax is used.